-We had approximately 142 and 183 full-time employees as of December 2021 and 2022, respectively.
-We did not have full-time employees as of December 31, 2020 as we operated as part of Bitmain until January 2021.
+We had approximately 142, 183 and 211 full-time employees as of December 31, 2021, 2022 and 2023, respectively.
 We also hire part-time employees from time to time.
-Of the 183 full-time employees as of December 31, 2022, approximately 34 were engaged in research and development activities and 149 were engaged in business development, finance, information system, facilities, human resources or administrative support.
+Of the 211 full-time employees as of December 31, 2023, approximately 54 were engaged in research and development activities and 157 were engaged in business development, finance, information system, facilities, human resources or administrative support.
 Most of our employees are located in Singapore and United States.
 None of our employees is represented by a labor union or subject to a collective bargaining agreement.
 We believe that we maintain a good working relationship with our employees, and we have not experienced any material disputes with our employees in our history.